Published: June 2020 | Report Code: LS12039 | Available Format: PDF | Pages: 277

-The global external defibrillator market size was $3,926.5 million in 2019, and it is projected to witness a CAGR of 8.5% during the forecast period (2020–2030).
-The rising elderly population, technological advancements in automated external defibrillators (AEDs), and increasing focus of market players to engage in strategic development activities are the key growth factors driving the external defibrillator industry.
+The external defibrillator market value was $3,926.5 million in 2019, and the market is predicted to grow at a CAGR of 8.5% from 2020 to 2030.
+The surging population of geriatric people, rapid technological advancements being made in automated external defibrillators (AEDs), and rising focus of industry players on strategic development activities are the major factors fueling this expansion.

 |Base Year (2019) Market Size||$3,926.5 million|